Fort Wayne Children's Zoo Home

 Diet: Herbivore

-Lifespan in the wild: 10 to 12 years
+Lifespan in the wild: Up to 8 years

 Conservation status: Least concern